Attention is the rarest and purest form of generosity.

 6 Irresistible Reasons to Support Your Kinship, Adoptive and Foster Families

-Here are five reasons to support families already in your community and work to create a safe haven for new families seeking a place where they are welcomed and they belong.
+Here are just a few great reasons to support families already in your community and work to create a safe haven for new families seeking a place where they are welcomed and they belong.

 Foster parents are first responders, showing up in a time of crisis to stand in the gap with vulnerable kids.
 One of the most-cited reasons they stop fostering is lack of community and social support.